XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-js.md

 1. Create a folder named `send-xrp` in the `src` directory.

-2. Add two files named send-xrp.js and send-xrp.html.
-You can also create a separate css file depending on your choice.
+2. Inside the `send-xrp` folder, create two files named send-xrp.js and send-xrp.html.

 3. Copy the contents of the [send-xrp.html](_code-samples/build-a-wallet/js/src/send-xrp/send-xrp.html) file to your send-xrp.html file.
 The provided HTML code includes three input fields for the destination address, amount, and destination tag, each with their corresponding labels.